Submitty/submitty.github.io/_docs/developer/getting_started/vm_install_using_vagrant.md

    vagrant up
    ```

-   NOTE: when resuming work, you may see this warning several times,
+   Note: when resuming work, you may see this warning several times,
    `default: Warning: Remote connection disconnect.
 Retrying..  .`
    These warnings are not harmful and can be ignored.